krenz9642/EnsoulSharp/README.md

 http://authelitesharp.somee.com/ChampionAddons.html

 # Auth
-If you want to use my scripts reach me on Discord xDreamms#5201
+If you want to use my scripts join my server.

 <p align="center">
   <a href="https://discord.gg/rFVeJ5a">